MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/callback-schema.md

         },
         "data": "{\"2003\":20,\"2004\": 4,\"mod_unlock_token\": 25}"
     }
-    // Only ArkPlanner and Lolicon formats are supported.
+    // Only ArkPlanner and Lolicon (Arkntools) formats are supported.
 More websites will be supported in future.
     ```

 - `OperBoxInfo`